 - • Complex validation scenarios

-Learn from practical examples across different types of user stories commonly found in agile development.
+Learn from practical acceptance criteria examples across different types of user stories commonly found in agile development.

 E-commerce: Shopping Cart